teamosis/gethugothemes-documentation/content/contentblocks/variables-plugins.md

   publishResources: false
 ---

-To change website colors, fonts, and plugins, please open the `my-project/themes/config.toml` file.
+To change website colors, fonts, and plugins.
+Please open the `my-project/themes/config.toml` file.

 {{< notice note >}}
-If you are managing it from forestry, then you can find it at the bottom of the left sidebar.
+For maintaining it from forestry, you can find it at the bottom of the left sidebar.
 The file called **Variables & Plugins**
 {{< /notice >}}

 ## Change Website Colors
 Under the `params.variables` section, you will have all the parameters to change the website color preferences.
-For example, if you change the value of `color_primary`, it will change the whole website's primary color.
+For example, if you change the value of `color_primary`, the primary color of the whole website.

 example code: